EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 He died as he lived, for his friends.

-A construction mechanic third class, the Seabee was building an Army Special Forces compound in Dong Xoai, 55 miles north of Saigon, when 1,500 Viet Cong attacked the outpost armed with flame throwers, hand grenades and machine guns.
+A construction mechanic third class, Shields was building an Army Special Forces compound in Dong Xoai, 55 miles north of Saigon, when 1,500 Viet Cong armed with flamethrowers, hand grenades and machine guns attacked the outpost.

 Picking up a rifle, he returned enemy fire and supplied ammunition to the other defenders.